Have you ever successfully completed a No Buy Challenge?

 You also realize that you might be buying things because you think you’ll get happiness from them.
 But that happiness is short-lived or not actually true happiness.

-How do you not spend money?
+How do I not spend money every day?

 Here’s my complete no spend challenge guide – the rules and best practices – to help you successfully complete your no-spend challenge.